-There were 15 suspected alcohol/drug involved crashes for 2016, this being around average in the last 10 years.
-Any OWI involved accident raises the chances of injuries but this past year we had only a total of 3 injuries reported.
-3 OWI arrests were made of these 15 crashes that had alcohol involved with them.
+There were 13 suspected alcohol/drug involved crashes for 2017, this being around the average number for the last 10 years.
+Any OWI involved accident raises the chances of injuries but this past year we had a total of 6 injuries reported.